coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Add two additional arguments to `glue_cleanse_task` starting at Line 164 in [step_functions_stack.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/step_functions_stack.py#L164), the InsuranceLake Step Functions stack.

     {: .note}
-    AWS Glue job parameters can be specified in several ways: in a `StartJobRun` API call, SDK command, or CLI command; by modifying the AWS Glue ETL job parameters (under Job details, Advanced properties); and by modifying the task node `DevInsuranceLakeCleanseGlueJobTask` in the InsuranceLake Step Function State Machine definition. **We recommend modifying the Step Functions State Machine and using CDK to deploy the change.**
+    AWS Glue job parameters can be specified in several ways: in a `StartJobRun` API call, SDK command, or CLI command; by modifying the AWS Glue ETL job parameters (under `Job details`, `Advanced properties`); and by modifying the task node `DevInsuranceLakeCleanseGlueJobTask` in the InsuranceLake Step Function State Machine definition. **We recommend modifying the Step Functions State Machine and using CDK to deploy the change.**

     {: .important}
     Modify the below example code to use the identified parameters from the prior step.